zaibc/zaibc/wiki/start/index.md

 #### 📄 Academic Readers
 - Formal definitions, structure, and claims are presented as papers
 - Each major component is published with DOI records
-- arXiv submissions correspond to specific sections of this site

 👉 Start with **[Framework](/cct/)**
 👉 See **[Publications / DOI](/cct/papers/)** for citable versions